ruvasik/ruvasik/CV-EN.md

 I am constantly striving to develop my skills and am self-sufficient in acquiring new knowledge.

 ## Work Experience

+#### MAZ Moskvich
+**Oct 2022 – Apr 2023
+##### Development Team Lead for Internal Reporting System
+I joined a new project as the first developer for an internal reporting system at a car factory.
+I planned the architecture, set up the project using Next.js, developed the main interface screens, implemented the business logic, supported two more developers who joined later, and conducted code reviews.
+The team consisted of 5 people.

+Next.js / Typescript / Styled Components / MUI

 ### Sber
 **January 2022 - May 2022**
 #### Head of Department